 Investors took the results in their stride with the expectation that events would lead to higher growth and inflation than expected.
-The FTSE 100 hit a new high in December 2016 of 7,142; over the year, the range of the FTSE 100 was the highest since 2009.
+The UK top 100 companies hit a new high in December 2016 of 7,142; over the year, the range of the UK top 100 companies was the highest since 2009.

 Diversification in overseas markets has been a positive strategy in 2016 due to weakness in the pound.
 Against the backdrop of limited global growth and higher structural debt, market participants have been more sensitive to political and economic risks, resulting in more extreme movements in currencies.
 Gold has performed as we expected as a true alternative investment.